Andrey Andreyevich Andreyev: Union leader

-Andreyev spent the early part of the Russian civil war as a trade union and Communist Party organiser in the Urals, where he oversaw the nationalisation of the factories, and for ensuring that the new Soviet republic was supplied with metal and food.
+Andreyev spent the early part of the Russian civil war as a trade union and Communist Party organiser in the Urals, where he oversaw the nationalisation of the factories, and ensured that the new Soviet republic was supplied with metal and food.
 He was posted in 1919 to Ukraine as the leader of the metal workers' union, and a member of the All-Russian Central Trade Union Council (TUC).

 In the latter part of 1919, Lenin came up against heavy opposition from the trade unions, who wanted democratic control of industry, which Lenin believed would undermine efficiency and delay economic recovery.
 In January 1920, he was outvoted in a meeting of the communist 'fraction' of the All-Russian TUC.
 Throughout, Andreyev was one of the minority who supported Lenin's line.

 His reward was to be appointed head of the railway workers' union, and at the 9th Communist Party Congress in March 1920 he was one of three union leaders, along with Mikhail Tomsky and Janis Rudzutaks, elected to the 19-member Central Committee, which, prior to the creation of the Politburo, was the body that effectively ruled Russia and its former colonies.
 Aged 24, he was its youngest member.
 (The second youngest, Nikolai Bukharin, was 31.)

 During 1920–21, the Central Committee was split 10–9 over the role of the unions.
 The minority, led by Leon Trotsky, proposed that they be incorporated in the state; the majority, led by Lenin and including Joseph Stalin, argued for their continued existence, under party control.
 Andreyev was the only leading trade unionist to support the minority line – surprisingly, in view of his later career.
 (He was the only former member of that committee apart from Stalin still alive after the Great Purge: all the others who had not died in the meantime were killed.)

 Andreyev was dropped from the Central Committee in March 1921, but when the TUC had its next congress, in May 1921, he loyally supported the party leadership against a campaign led by the veteran revolutionary David Riazanov, who called for union leaders to be elected rather than appointed by the party.
 Tomsky and Rudzutaks were sacked, temporarily, for failing to block this proposal, whilst Andreyev was made a secretary of the TUC, and at the 11th party congress in April 1922, he was restored to membership of the party's Central Committee.
 He retained his membership for the next 40 years.
 He was also co-opted onto the Orgburo, which was dominated by Stalin, the newly appointed General Secretary.

 In May 1923, Andreyev was a member of the small Communist delegation at the Congress of the Second International.
 A fellow delegate, the French communist Alfred Rosmer, remembered him as "a friendly and modest companion, who didn't mind us joking about his name".